 It felt like we were in a movie where the characters are lost and running through a cornfield.
 Thankfully, there were no aliens, serial killers or monsters chasing us.

 There were moments we thought we’d never make it out, but we live to tell the tale.

 Strawberry Picking In A Wheelchair

-Safely out the maze, it was now time to pick the strawberries.
-There were rows and rows of strawberry tunnels to choose from so we just picked any one.
+Safely out of the maze, it was now time to pick the strawberries.
+There were rows and rows of strawberry tunnels to choose from so we just picked one at random.
 We had the whole place to ourselves as there was no one else around.
 It was great.

 The tunnels were fairly flat and were wide enough for my wheelchair to drive along without any problems.
 In total, we filled four tubs of the most delicious hand-picked strawberries.

 There is also the option to pick our own raspberries, red/blackcurrants, gooseberries, tayberries, cherries, brambles, pumpkins and sunflowers.

 Rolling To The Funyard